-- How was the day different from a day when you don't use the STOP technique? - What are the benefits of using the STOP technique throughout the day?
+- How was the day different from a day when you don't use the STOP technique? - What benefits are there from stopping to breathe and observe throughout the day?

-Four students each choose a number between 1 and 100.
+Four students each pick a number between 1 and 100.
 The numbers are fifty-six, ninety, forty-three, and twelve.

-Use the clues below to determine which student chose which number:
+Use the clues below to determine which student picked which number: